Table of Contents:

 DILLER: If you do it with consistent turkeys, then you just have a swimming pool with dead bodies at the bottom.

-MARGARET HEFFERNAN: We make a huge mistake when we divide people into kind of stars and also-rans, which culturally, we tend to do.
+MARGARET HEFFERNAN: We make a huge mistake when we divide people into stars and also-rans, which culturally, we tend to do.
 He/she is a superstar.
-They’re a good foot soldier.
+They’re good foot soldiers.
 I think in some circumstances, anybody is a star, and in some circumstances, anybody is a foot soldier.
-And it is very like casting, which is there are certain actors who are just the most dazzling supporting actors.
+And it is very like casting, in which there are certain actors who are just the most dazzling supporting actors.
 If you put them in the right position, they will change the whole movie.
 They don’t need to run it to change it.
-And there are other—and those same people can also be stars in a different film.
+And there are others — and those same people can also be stars in a different film.